keybittech/awayto-v2/app/landing/content/docs/what_is_this/_index.md

 ## [What is Awayto?](#what-is-awayto)

-Awayto provides developers and business with a self-hosted web platform.
-The system positions collaborative multi-modal features (voice/video/chat/docs) within a robust collection of operations-driven functionality (users/groups/roles/services/scheduling/surveying/reporting).
-Many founding principles of the system were derived from previous experience developing and extending an online writing center.
+Awayto provides developers and businesses with a self-hosted web platform.
+Collaborative multi-modal features (voice/video/chat/docs) are positioned within a robust collection of operations-driven functionality (users/groups/roles/services/scheduling/surveying/reporting).
+Many founding principles of the platform were derived from previous experience developing and extending an online writing center.
 However, Awayto is built to be generic-purpose and enable the development of online platforms with multi-modal needs.

 For developers, Awayto is based around some core ideas: